CBondK/litespeed-task/README.md

 LSWS_SUBVER=5.4.9
 ```

-This will allow to extend the available options for deployment and will give us a morer dynamic provisioning.
+This will allow extending the available options for deployment and will give us more dynamic provisioning.

 In case the optional values are not explicitly set, the default ones will be generated.
 The default Admin password will be printed during image provisioning.